kyma-project/telemetry-manager/docs/user/integration/sapcloudlogging/README.md

     EOF
     ```

     The default configuration has the **randomSamplingPercentage** property set to `1.0`, meaning it samples 1% of all requests.
-To change the sampling rate, adjust the property to the desired value up to 100 percent.
+To change the sampling rate, adjust the property to the desired value, up to 100 percent.

-    > **NOTE:**
-    > Be mindful of configuring the **randomSamplingPercentage** because
+    > **CAUTION:** Be cautious when you configure the **randomSamplingPercentage**:
-    >  - traces might consume a significant storage volume in Cloud Logging Service
+    > - Traces might consume a significant storage volume in Cloud Logging Service.
-    >  - the Kyma trace collector component does not scale automatically.
+    > - The Kyma trace collector component does not scale automatically.

 2. Deploy the TracePipeline by executing the following command: